 You can also avoid losing annuity value by building your portfolio through diversifying and considering stock and security options to account for long-term needs.

 Annuity issuers offer special annuities with long-term advantages.
 Inflation-adjusted annuities are based on a fixed percentage or a variable increase.
 The variable increase, for example, might be tied to the Consumer Price Index or might increase by 3 or 4 percent each year.
 These increases do incur a cost to you, which are taken out of the monthly payouts received the first several years.

 If a 65-year-old man purchased a $100,000 annuity with inflation-adjusted protection, it would yield $167 less a month the first year than without protection.
 The monthly payouts would break even after approximately 15 years.
 Depending on your age when purchasing an annuity and accepting payments, this method might pay off for you.

 Pre-retirees can purchase Treasury Inflation-Protected Securities (TIPS), bonds issued by the government to hedge against inflation risk.
 These are also tied to the Consumer Price Index.
 A portion of the value increases with inflation, while part of it stays fixed over time.

-Including conservative, stable investments along with higher risk stocks gives you a chance to experience growth with minimal impact from losses.
+Including conservative, stable investments along with higher-risk stocks is a strategic way to grow while minimizing losses.

 Some financial experts recommend relying on home equity or purchasing gold as safeguards against inflation.
 Evaluating where the market is at the time of purchase as well as projections for the future can help show how risky these investments may be.